JvanKatwijk/qt-dab/README.md

 ![Qt-DAB dabMini](/dab-mini.png?raw=true)

-Other than Qt-DAB, there is no selector for the device.
-On program start up the software polls the availability of the configured devices, the first one that seems OK is selected.
+Other than Qt-DAB, there is no device selector.
+On program start up the software polls the availability of configured devices, the first one that seems OK is selected.

-The "main" GUI contains some selectors for setting device properties, depending on the selected device.
-The picture shows the program using an SDRplay device, with agc not selected and selectors for if gain and lna state.
+The GUI contains some selectors for setting device properties, depending on the selected device (usually gain, lna and agc).
+The picture shows the program using an SDRplay device, with agc selected and a selector for lna state.
+Since the agc is selected. there is no need for the if gain selector.

-Note that the most recent version of dabMini supports the dlText and the scheduler function as was implemented for Qt-DAB.
+Current versions of dabMini supports the **dlText** and **scheduler function** as implemented for Qt-DAB.

 **duoreceiver** is derived from dabMini and from other software for FM decoding.
 Since the SDR devices are covering both the FM broadcast band and BAND III, where DAB transmissions are, there were questions why dabMini could not be extended to cover FM transmissions as well.
-**duoreceiver** covers both bands.
+**duoreceiver** covers both bands and allows easy switching between FM and DAB.

 ![overview](/duoreceiver-1.png?raw=true)